About Rep. Norm Johnson

 Rep. Norm Johnson is a lifelong resident of Yakima County.
 He was born and raised in Toppenish and graduated from Toppenish High School.

 Norm attended Washington State University and Central Washington University, earning a BA in Education and an MA from Heritage University.
 He also served in the U.S. Army.

 Norm taught and counseled at schools in Mabton and Toppenish, and was principal of Eagle High School in Toppenish.
 Past mayor of Toppenish, Norm has served on the Mabton Town Council, and the Toppenish and Yakima city councils.

-First elected to the Washington State House of Representatives in November 2008, Norm is serving his fourth term representing the 14th Legislative District, which includes portion of the city of Yakima, the western half of Yakima County, Klickitat and Skamania counties, and part of east Clark County.
+First elected to the Washington State House of Representatives in November 2008, Norm is serving his fifth term representing the 14th Legislative District, which includes portion of the city of Yakima, the western half of Yakima County, Klickitat and Skamania counties, and part of east Clark County.